Shopify/graphql-metrics/README.md

 ## Order of execution

-Because of the structure of graphql-ruby's plugin architecture, it may be difficult to build an intuition around the order in which methods defined on `GraphQL::Metrics::Instrumentation`, `GraphQL::Metrics::Tracer` and subclasses of `GraphQL::Metrics::Analyzer` run.
+Because of the structure of graphql-ruby's plugin architecture, it may be difficult to build an intuition around the order in which methods defined on `GraphQL::Metrics::Instrumentation`, `GraphQL::Metrics::Trace` and subclasses of `GraphQL::Metrics::Analyzer` run.

 Although you ideally will not need to care about these details if you are simply using this gem to gather metrics in